angr/angr-doc/examples.md

 Author: Chris Salls (github: @salls)

-This reversing challenge [here](./examples/flareon2015-2/very_success) is simple to solve almost entirely with angr [script](./examples/flareon2015_2/flareon-solution-2.py), and a lot faster than trying to reverse the password checking function.
+This [reversing challenge](./examples/flareon2015_2/very_success) is simple to solve almost entirely with angr, and a lot faster than trying to reverse the password checking function.
+The script is [here](./examples/flareon2015_2/flareon-solution-2.py)